Calvinism Versus Lutheranism

 Feature Lutheranism Calvinism

 Predestination Not a central doctrine; God's grace is offered to all, but accepted only through faith.
-Central doctrine; God elects some for salvation.
+On top of that, Central doctrine; God elects some for salvation.

 Atonement Universal; Christ's sacrifice is offered for all.
 Limited; Christ's sacrifice is only for the elect.